Shawon5030/History-Of-All-Programming-Language-/Python.md

 Python's design offers some support for functional programming in the Lisp tradition.
 It has filter,mapandreduce functions; list comprehensions, dictionaries, sets, and generator expressions.[82]
 The standard library has two modules (itertools and functools) that implement functional tools borrowed from Haskell and Standard ML.[83]

+Python's core philosophy is summarized in the Zen of Python (PEP 20), which includes aphorisms such as these:[84]